ACT Test For High School

 - The Mathematics section checks mathematical abilities that you must have acquired in classes up to the 12th grade.

 - The Science section has questions that measure your skills and abilities in analysis, reasoning, interpretation, and problem-solving areas at the high school level.

 - The optional Writing section of ACT measures your writing skills as achieved by courses up to 12th grade and as required for college level courses.

-- Though the high school ACT test curricula are more or less the same, you may still take preparation courses or practice tests to hone your skills for ACT.
-This is not because ACT tests anything more or less, but because ACT is an evaluative test that can change your prospects, and you cannot afford to underperform.
+- Though the this test curricula are more or less the same, you may still take preparation courses or practice tests to hone your skills for ACT.
+This is not because ACT tests anything more or less, but because it is an evaluative test that can change your prospects, and you cannot afford to under perform.

 - It is also recommended that you do a lot of extra reading and writing exercises to hone your general writing skills, especially if you need to take the ACT Plus Writing test.

 - Finally, it is not just your ACT scores that matter; your high school grades are significantly critical for college admission, along with your course selection and many other college-specific factors.